pivotal/docs-tap/cloud-native-runtimes/how-to-guides/app-operators/install.hbs.md

 # Install Cloud Native Runtimes

-This document describes how you can install Cloud Native Runtimes, commonly known as CNR, from the Tanzu Application Platform package repository.
+This topic describes how you can install Cloud Native Runtimes, commonly known as CNR, from the Tanzu Application Platform package repository.

->**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
+>**Note** Use the instructions in this topic if you do not want to use a profile to install packages.
 Both the full and light profiles include Cloud Native Runtimes.
 For more information about profiles, see [Installing the Tanzu Application Platform Package and Profiles](https://docs.vmware.com/en/Tanzu-Application-Platform/1.5/tap/install.html).